 Broad benefits to all parties including participants, providers and the NDIS underpin the long term commitment to SDA funding.

-If you would like to invest in the NDIS Specialist Disability Housing Fund, you can join this crowdfunding campaign by completing the application and lodging your investment funds through this General Advice page.
+If you would like to invest in the Banyo Project, you can join this campaign by completing the application and pledge your investment through this General Advice page.
 Please ensure that you first read the DomaCom Fund’s Product Disclosure Statement (PDS).
-For a copy of the current PDS, please click here or call your financial adviser.

 If you are new to DomaCom, click on the Apply button to begin your application.
-If you are an existing DomaCom Fund investor, you can log in to access your account by clicking the Investor Login button.
+If you are an existing DomaCom Fund investor, you can log in to access your account and all the other public crowdfunding campaigns by clicking the Investor Login button.

 Risks for Property Sub-Funds